-Disclaimer: Posts include affiliate links to products or services.
-I might earn a commission if you make a purchase, at no extra cost to you.
+Posts include affiliate links to products or services.
+I might earn a commission if you make a purchase.

-About Kumquat
+Everything About Kumquat from Corfu

 They told us that kumquat (or koum quat) originally comes from China and south Japan, and the meaning of the word is golden fruit.